zooko/smalloc/README.md

 I am hopeful that `smalloc` may achieve all five of these goals.
 If so, it may turn out to be a very useful tool!

+# Open Issues / Future Work

+* Port to Cheri, add capability-safety

-XXX TODO: see if you can prove whether jumping straight to large slots on the first resize is or isn't a performance regression compared to the current technique of first jumping to the 32-byte slot size and only then jumping to the large slot size.
+* See if you can prove whether jumping straight to large slots on the first resize is or isn't a performance regression compared to the current technique of first jumping to the 32-byte slot size and only then jumping to the large slot size.
 If you can't prove that the current technique is substantially better in some real program, then switch to the "straight to large slots" alternative for simplicity.

-# Open Issues / Future Work
+* Try adding a dose of quint, VeriFast, *and* Miri! :-D

-* TODO: see if the "tiny" slots (1-, 2-, and 3-byte slots) give a substantial performance improvement in any real program.
-If not, remove them, for simplicity.
-I guess another way to say the same thing is: remove them, see if that causes a substantial performance regression in any real program, and if so put them back. >:-D
+* See if the "tiny" slots (1-, 2-, and 3-byte slots) give a
+  substantial performance improvement in any real program and measure their benefits and drawbacks in micro-benchmarks.
+Consider removing them for simplicity.
+Maybe remove them, see if that causes a substantial performance regression in any real programs, and if so put them back? >:-D

+* Check if it is worth the added complexity to skip the atomic fetch-and-add on the eac's in the packable slabs.

+* See if the "pack multiple into a cache line" slots that aren't powers of two (sizes 5, 6, 9, and 10) are worth the complexity, in the same was as the previous TODO...
+(Without them we can use bittwiddling instead of a lookup to map size to slabnumber. :-))

 * The current design and implementation of `smalloc` is "tuned" to 64-byte cache lines and 4096-bit virtal memory pages.